-^{}Students enrolled in BIB 113 will be charged a fee for the Logos Bible Software [Bronze Edition].
-The software is also required in BIB 114 and BIB 220.
+^{}Students enrolled in BIB 220 will be charged a fee for the Logos Bible Software [Bronze Edition].
+The software is also required in BIB 320 and others.
 MCC students qualify for the educational discount.

 Bachelor of Arts Major: Bible and Leadership w/K-State DDP Suggested Course Schedule